 - Conduct regular surveys and polls to find out what they want.

 - Keep consistent lines of communication open.

-- Show them that you care by restoring their ‘dignity of labour’ via thoughtful and customized benefits that take into considering typical Blue Collar concerns such as long hours and overtime, timely pay and incentives, flexible leaves, health & wellness and family.
+- Show them that you care by restoring their ‘dignity of labour’ via thoughtful and customized benefits that take into consideration typical Blue Collar concerns such as long hours and overtime, timely pay and incentives, flexible leaves, health & wellness, and family.

 - Pay attention to Work-Life Balance.